Insider Guide to Athens 2023

 Monastiraki Fleat Market

 The Monastiraki flea market may be mentioned in every other travel guide to Athens, but it’s worth the visit beyond the souvenir shops.
 Wandering the flea market is an adventure in itself, and if you find yourself in Athens on a Sunday, set aside a few hours to seek out hidden treasures found amongst the bustling stalls.
-Musicians attempt to draw your attention away from the quirky stalls, but it’s impossible not to be in awe of the antiques, classic toys and retro electronics spilling from every booth.
+Musicians attempt to draw your attention away from the quirky stalls, but it’s impossible not to be in awe of the antiques, classic toys, and retro electronics spilling from every booth.
 The deeper into the market you go, the more likely you’ll be to find your treasure.

 The Greek hospitality